engineyard/gittip-collab/README.md

 ## Why This Exists

 At the moment, there is no way for a team to collaborate on a Gittip account.
 (Something Gittip [plans to fix](https://github.com/gittip/www.gittip.com/issues/1153).)
-John Resig [built a tool for Khan Academy](http://ejohn.org/blog/gittip-at-khan-academy/) which gives each team member a tip allocation.
+John Resig [built a tool for Khan Academy](http://ejohn.org/blog/gittip-at-khan-academy/) that gives team members a tip allocation.
 Which is great, but his tool uses Google Docs.
 This tool does a similar thing, but the configuration is done with a YAML file.

 ## How To Configure It